Bleyle823/Citrus/README.md

   <a href="https://scaffoldeth.io">Website</a>
 </h4>

 Scaffold-RWA is a fork of Scaffold-ETH-2 tailored for real-world asset (RWA) platforms.
-This fork provides native support for Base and Base Sepolia testnet, integration with asset tokenization protocols, and preconfigured tools for handling cross-chain stablecoins like Ethena.
+This fork provides native support for Citréa testnets, integration with asset tokenization protocols, and preconfigured tools for handling cross-chain stablecoins like Ethena.
 It also features the [coinbase-sdk-wallet](https://github.com/coinbase/coinbase-wallet-sdk/) beta for 4337 account abstraction using passkeys.

 ![Scaffold-RWA](https://github.com/damianmarti/se-2/assets/466652/eac667a7-68fb-4f69-a427-126f7de4114d)